-The food industry is one of the biggest users of digital signage, mainly because of the nature of the business where, over and above marketing, digital signs are also used for menus, recipes, list of ingredients, and other information that is very useful to the customer.
+The food industry is one of the biggest users of digital signage LCD and LED displays, mainly because of the nature of the business where, over and above marketing, digital signs are also used for menus, recipes, list of ingredients, and other information that is very useful to the customer.
 As early as 2011, a survey conducted on 200 industry leaders showed that 21% planned to roll out digital ordering kiosks and menus.
 So, how can your business use digital signs to attract and retain customers?

 Digital Menu Boards